Serratia marcescens: Ground-water flow tracing

+Use as a model organism

+Experimental infection of Drosophila fruit flies with S. marcescens is commonly used as a model for bacterial intestinal infection.
+It manifests as a pink discoloration or plaque in or on larvae, pupae, or the usually starch and sugar-based food (especially when improperly prepared).

 Treatment and antibiotic resistance

 Traditionally, infections by S. marcescens have been treated with cefepime, carbapenems (Siedner et al., 2014; Tamma et al., 2022 as cited in Tavares-Carreon et al., 2023), aminoglycoside amikacin, gentamicin and tobramycin (Bertrand & Dowzicky, 2012; Sader et al., 2014 as cited in Tavares-Carreon et al., 2023).
 However, recent clinical data has shown declining efficacy for gentamicin and tobramycin, part of a trend towards increasing resistance and a narrowing of treatment options.
 The development of these resistances to common antibiotics is partially due to adaptive resistance through overexposure and selection of resistant strains, but S. marcescens also has intrinsic resistance from sources such as lipopolysaccharide modifications, which can reduce antibiotic penetration, and adaptive resistance through biofilm production (Tavares-Carreon et al., 2023).
 Biofilm production increases antibiotic resistance because bacteria at the bottom of the biofilm are less exposed to antibiotics, the bacteria in the biofilm do not grow as quickly, and there are faster rates of horizontal gene transfer which allows resistance genes to spread easily within the population.
 In 2017, the World Health Organization listed Serratia as among the most critical group of bacteria for which new antibiotics are urgently needed due to its resistance to multiple drugs and threat to hospitals, nursing homes, and patients who use ventilators and blood catheters.

 S. marcescens skin infections are uncommon, but may be suspected in cases of cellulitis in immunocompromised individuals, particularly when conventional antibiotics are ineffective.
 S. marcescens is naturally resistant to amoxicillin and amoxicillin/clavulanic acid due to the fact that it produces a cephalosporinase enzyme.
 It is also resistant to many other antibiotics, including penicillin, cephalosporin, tetracycline, macrolide, nitrofurantoin, and colistin.
 Broad-spectrum antibiotics such as third-generation cephalosporins, fluoroquinolones, and imipenem/cilastatin are indicated for treatment of S. marcescens skin infections.
+Although fluoroquinolones such as ciprofloxacin are often effective against S. marcescens, the bacteria has also variably been reported to be sensitive or resistant to levofloxacin.
 Surgery may also be considered if antibiotics are not rapidly effective.

 Biofilms

 Phloretin may reduce the virulence of S. marcescens by disrupting quorum sensing and biofilm formation.
 When treated with chloramphenicol, S. marcescens biofilms demonstrated significant reductions in growth.
+Genetic studies have demonstrated a role for type I pili (fimbriae) in S. marcescens biofilm formation.